Towson University’s plan to return to campus will prioritize the health and safety

 TU will offer both remote and in-person teaching and learning in fall 2020 with a

 modified academic calendar.

 All classes will begin one week earlier, onMonday, Aug.
 24, and will shift to fully remote learning after Thanksgiving break, onMonday, Nov.
-30. All students will vacate the residence halls over Thanksgiving break.
-Housing &
+30. All students will vacate the residence halls before Thanksgiving break.
+Housing

 All fall 2020 classes and all finals will be completed remotely after Thanksgiving